Consulta OnLine (periodico online)

 Abstract

-"supervening constitutional legitimacy" and its application in this
+focusing on "supervening constitutional legitimacy" and its

-expectations.
-The article also notes how a prior ruling (no. 139 of 2024)
+and company expectations.
+The article also notes how a prior ruling (no. 139 of

-issues related to the ruling's publication.
+and timing issues related to the ruling's publication.

 (02.09.2024)